Innovative and Applied Emerging Technologies in Biospecimen Science

 For a description of the Innovative and Applied Emerging Technologies in Biospecimen Science program, click here.

-The National Cancer Institute (NCI) has developed solicitations for "Innovative and Applied Emerging Technologies in Biospecimen Science" that are centered on the development of novel sample preparation technologies that are suitable for molecular analyses of cancer cells and their host environments.
+The National Cancer Institute (NCI) has developed solicitations for "Innovative and Applied Emerging Technologies in Biospecimen Science" that are centered on the development of novel sample quality focused technologies that are suitable for molecular analyses of cancer cells and their host environments.

 |Required:||Innovation of technology/approach1; Quantitative milestone2|